bhavanki/doppio/README.md

 ## Running

+Gemini requires a server certificate.
+You can generate one using keytool, or let Doppio generate a temporary, non-persisted one that expires after one day.

-Gemini requires a server certificate, so generate one using keytool.
-This example command generates an elliptic curve (EC) key and corresponding certificate.
+This example keytool command generates an elliptic curve (EC) key and corresponding certificate.

 ```
 $ keytool -genkeypair -keystore doppio.jks -storepass doppio -keyalg EC